 Even though refined sugar doesn’t have an “addictive” effect on humans, what it does do is disrupt our bodies ability to tell us if we’re hungry or full.
 (38, 39) So even though sugar doesn’t have an “addictive” effect on us, it can lead to overeating.

 If you’re eating plenty of fermentable fiber to support your good gut bacteria, enough protein and fats that help regulate appetite, there’s no reason small amounts of sugar should cause a big problem for you.

 There are conditions when you could be quite sensitive to refined sugar and restricting or avoiding it should be considered:

 - If you have a severe imbalance between good and bad bacteria in your gut or you have an overgrowth of bacteria in your gut.
-A condition called small intestine bacteria overgrowth (SIBO) , you could be quite sensitive to small amounts of sugar.

-- If you have type 2 diabetes
+- If you have high blood sugar problems

 The title of this article is a little misleading.
 Yes, I have no trouble saying that gluten is a toxin and should be strictly avoided or consumed rarely.
 Vegetable oils and refined sugars are toxic when consuming them in large amounts, but I wouldn’t say they have to be strictly avoided by everyone.

 I will say this with confidence, if everyone in North America stopped eating cereal grains, vegetable and industrial seed oils, and refined sugar, the rates of chronic illness would decrease dramatically.
-Obesity, diabetes, heart disease, cancer, and any other chronic inflammatory disease would go down.

 If you’re not willing to eat a nutrient-dense whole food diet like the Paleo type of diet for whatever reasons, begin with eliminating or at least reducing these three food toxins.